 We couldn't make progress for animals without the help of compassionate people who campaign in their spare time.
-Here are six easy actions you can take to help our current campaigns to succeed.
+Here are eight easy actions you can take to help our current campaigns to succeed.

 1. Order a Go Vegan pack